-In terms of the debt securities portfolio, which currently stands in excess of EUR 290 million, the Bank has a mandate to invest mostly in investment grade securities with a preference for AAA supranational bond issues.
-Around 25% of the bond portfolio is allocated to supranational issues in fact, with around 20% in sovereign exposures.
-30% of the Bank's bonds are rated AAA.
+In terms of the debt securities portfolio, which currently stands in excess of EUR 344 million, the Bank has a mandate to invest mostly in investment grade securities with a preference for AAA supranational bond issues.
+Around 30% of the bond portfolio is allocated to supranational issues in fact, with around 26% in sovereign exposures.
+42% of the Bank's bonds are rated AAA.
+Furthermore, in 2022 following the commencement of the war in Ukraine, the Bank started to invest in geographical areas that are far removed from the conflict and any spill overs that may occur.